carrotfarmer/blog-posts/cl05by7zu09yrudnve2kvf1dz.md

 - [GitHub Repo](https://github.com/carrotfarmer/cubedeck)
 - [Cubedeck Live App](https://cubedeck.netlify.app)

-And that’s it for this post, I’ll see you in the next one (which may or may not come after a month). 🖖
+And that’s it for this post, I’ll see you in the next one (which may come after a month. ~~or 6~~). 🖖

 ![https://c.tenor.com/ewKr2mtB_dAAAAAS/good-luck.gif](https://c.tenor.com/ewKr2mtB_dAAAAAS/good-luck.gif)